 After selecting Analysis → Pass/Fail, the Pass/Fail dialog is shown.
+Touch the Q1 button.

-If you touch the Q1 button, a pop-up is shown where you can select the Mask test Pass Fail Condition.
+2. On the pop-up, select the Mask test Pass Fail Condition.

 Now, the Q1 dialog is shown and shows the Mask test condition selected.